SpinalHDL/SpinalWorkshop/src/main/scala/workshop/function/spec.md

 ## Introduction
-The goal of this lab is to practice function to generate hardware and also to give a better feeling of the object oriented nature of SpinalHDL.
+The goal of this lab is to practice function to abstract stated things, generate hardware and also to give a better feeling of the object oriented nature of SpinalHDL.

 The component to implement is a byte flow un-serializer able to load 3 outputs from 3 different commands.